-STUDENT: Any student who feels they have experienced sexual harassment may file a complaint with Dr. Rachel Poovey, Assistant Superintendent Student Services.
+STUDENT: Any student who feels they have experienced sexual harassment may file a complaint with Dr. Rachel Poovey, Assistant Superintendent.

-EMPLOYEE: Any employee who feels they have experienced sexual harassment at Trussville City Schools may file a complaint with Dr. Lisa Berry, Assistant Superintendent Curriculum and Instruction,
+EMPLOYEE: Any employee who feels they have experienced sexual harassment at Trussville City Schools may file a complaint with Dr. Rachel Poovey, Assistant Superintendent of Teaching and Learning.

+TAYLOR'S LAW

-TAYLOR'S LAW (Code of Ala. § 32-6-7.4)
+(Code of Ala. § 32-6-7.4)